Sufficient Incorrectness Logic: SIL and Separation SIL: Separation Sufficient Incorrectness Logic

 \subsection{Heap Regular Commands}

 We denote by $\Regh$ the set of all heap regular commands obtained by plugging the following definition of heap atomic commands in~(\ref{eq:reg-commands-def}) (in blue the new primitives):

-The primitive \code{alloc()} allocates a new memory location containing a nondeterministic value, while \code{free} deallocates memory.
-The dereferencing operator is written \code{[$\cdot$]} and we restrict its use: the syntax only allows to allocate, free and dereference (both for reading and writing) only single variables.
+The primitive \code{alloc()} allocates a new memory location containing a nondeterministic value, \code{free} deallocates memory and \code{[$\cdot$]} is the dereferencing operator.
+Please note that the syntax only allows to allocate, free and dereference (both for reading and writing) only single variables.
 Particularly, arithmetic $\code{a} \in \AExp$ and Boolean expressions $\code{b} \in \BExp$ cannot dereference a variable: to use a value from the heap, the value must be loaded in a variable beforehand.

 Given a heap command $\regr \in \Regh$, we let $\fv(\regr) \subseteq \Var$ as the set of (free) variables appearing in $\regr$.
 We also define the set $\modified(\regr) \subseteq \Var$ of variables modified by $\regr$ inductively by